NickZward/Nanodegree-Data-Foundations/Project 4/Readme.md

 The data set I worked with was about flight delays and cacellations.
 This data came from a Kaggle dataset.
 It tracked the on-time performance of US domestic flights operated by large air carriers in 2015.

-In order to see the visualizations I made in Tableau you need to click on the provided report.
+In order to see the visualizations I made in Tableau, you need to click on the link in the provided report.

 [Link to report](https://github.com/NickZward/Nanodegree-Data-Foundations/blob/master/Project%204/Project%204.pdf)